-Program Delivery: Program Delivery: Blended (Residential and Online, please see marked classes) The program content is offered through lecture, laboratory, and externship experience. (certain lecture and/or laboratory courses may be delivered online, those courses are identified as blended, below)
+Program Delivery: Blended (Residential and Online) The program content is offered through lecture, laboratory, and externship experience. (certain lecture and/or laboratory courses may be delivered online)

 Clinical Lab: Students will be required to complete 870 hours of clinical rotations, these rotations will issued by the University.